GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-2/05-service-discovery-openshift.md

 **Deploy Application**

 Next we will modify the client applications `pom.xml` to include a label.
 Notice that the label is the same as the one defined in the selector in the service definition above.

-open ``eureka-client/pom.xml``{{open}}
+Open ``eureka-client/pom.xml``{{open}}

 <pre class="file" data-filename="eureka-client/pom.xml" data-target="insert" data-marker="<!-- TODO: Add label here-->">
     &lt;configuration&gt;
         &lt;resources&gt;